Skoda Octavia review

 The Skoda Octavia engine range offers an expansive line-up of diesel and petrol units, which range from the 1.2-litre petrol - the smallest engine in the range – to the turbocharged 2.0-litre turbocharged found in the Skoda Octavia vRS.
 All engines blend performance, practicality and economy very well, although the GreenLine is by far the most economical returning an incredible 88.3mpg and 85g/km.

 There is also a Skoda Octavia Scout, which gets four-wheel drive, plastic body cladding and an increased ride height.
 This makes it a rival to the Vauxhall Insignia Country Tourer and Volkswagen Passat Alltrack.

-As it's a Volkswagen Group car, the Skoda Octavia has an interior that's superbly laid out, well screwed together and easy to use.
-Skoda offers the Octavia in six trim levels, which are all available in either a hatch or estate body style: the entry level S, mid-range SE and Elegance, the eco-friendly GreenLine, the high-spec Laurin and Klement plus the hot Skoda Octavia vRS.
+The Skoda Octavia has an interior that's superbly laid out, well screwed together and easy to use.
+Skoda offers the Octavia in six trim levels, which are all available in either a hatch or estate body style: the entry level S, mid-range SE and Elegance the eco-friendly GreenLine.
+There's also a high-spec Laurin and Klement plus a hot Skoda Octavia vRS.

 Given Skoda's reputation for good value, standard equipment on the Octavia is excellent, with alloy wheels, DAB radio, a touchscreen system and Bluetooth connectivity all coming as standard on the entry-level S model.